Hearing Protection Act: 2022 Status

 Presently too, the Supreme Court has not shown any willingness to deregulate silencers and upheld a lower court decision that found they do not constitute “bearable arms” and thus are not afforded the same protections as common firearms.
 This only makes future silencer deregulation harder to accomplish.

 The Future of Silencer Laws

 Right now it is unlikely we will see much traction in deregulating silencer ownership.
-The current 2020 election season seems to be mixed up in various attempts by the left to promote the most unpopular and possibly senile candidates possible, while the GOP is content to sit around and maintain the status quo.
+The 2022 election season seems to be mixed up in various attempts by the left to promote the most unpopular and anti 2a candidates possible, while the GOP is content to sit around and maintain the status quo.